 Try a two-minute relaxation break.

-- Concentrate on what areas feel tense or cramped.
+- Concentrate on what areas of your body feel tense or cramped.

-Relax and take another deep breath and exhale slowly.
+Stretch out, take another deep breath and then exhale slowly.

 Calming the mind